omar-polo/blog/resources/posts/finite-automata-godot.md

 Recently, a friend of mine introduced me to the wonderful world of game development with Godot.

-During the initial (and still ongoing btw) enemy IA implementation, I searched a bit on how to implement a state machine in gdscript.
+During the initial (and still ongoing btw) enemy AI implementation, I searched a bit on how to implement a state machine in gdscript.
 Now, a state machine isn't something difficult to do, and neither error-prone, but I wanted to know if there was some idiomatic way of